apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 Configuring Grafana
 -------------------
-In Traffic Portal the :menuselection:`Other --> Grafana` menu item can be configured to display Grafana graphs using InfluxDB data (when not configured, this menu item will not appear).
-In order for this to work correctly, you will need two things:
+Grafana can be configured to display graphs using InfluxDB data.

-#.
-A :term:`Parameter` with the graph URL (more information below)
-#.
-The graphs created in Grafana.
 See below for how to create some simple graphs in Grafana.
 These instructions assume that InfluxDB has been configured and that data has been written to it.
 If this is not true, you will not see any graphs.

 To create a graph in Grafana, you can follow these basic steps: